-Five to six students may be accepted annually for the clinical practicum that begins the third week of August and continues through the end of May.
+Five-to-six students may be accepted annually for the clinical practicum that begins the third week of August and continues into May.

 The first week of the clinical practicum is spent in orientation.
 This includes an introduction to the program, a brief orientation to the various departments and staff of the Clinical Laboratory, a tour of the medical library, a review of schedules and policies, book distribution, and pre- clinical competency testing.

 Classroom lectures are given in the areas of Phlebotomy, Microscopy, Safety, Infection Control and Universal Precautions, Medical Terminology, and Computer Orientation.

 Students are scheduled from 0600-1430, 0700-1530, 0800-1630, or 0900-1730 depending on the departmental rotation.
 There are limited optional educational experiences available on the PM and/or night shifts during the elective week at the end of the program.

 Two or three hours of classroom lectures are given each Monday, Tuesday, Thursday, and Friday afternoon by Pathologists, Laboratory Management, Section Specialists, Program Director, or staff technologists.
 The remainder of the time is spent in the various sections of the clinical laboratory on a scheduled rotating basis.

 During Orientation students will receive a handbook detailing general policies of conduct, attendance, grading, evaluation procedures, and grievance policies.

 Students are required to follow a dress code appropriate to the professional work involved and within the guidelines required for employees of Aspirus Wausau Hospital.
 Biologic safety lab coats are provided by Aspirus Aspirus Wausau Hospital.